U.S. consumer confidence rises; manufacturing still soft

 "On a national scale, a more sane allocation of mortgage credit and growth in income and employment are combining to deliver existing home price appreciation generally in line with how much more income consumers have to spend."

-The housing market is being bolstered by a tightening labour market, which is helping to spur some pick-up in wage growth.
+The housing market is being bolstered by a tightening labor market, which is helping to spur some pick-up in wage growth.

-Manufacturing, which is struggling with the lingering effects of dollar strength and lower energy prices, is starting to stabilise, but it will take a while for activity to pick up.
+Manufacturing, which is struggling with the lingering effects of dollar strength and lower energy prices, is starting to stabilize, but it will take a while for activity to pick up.

 In a separate report, the Chicago Institute for Supply Management said its Chicago Business Barometer index increased 3.2 points to 49.4 in June, recovering half of May's decline.
 The index, however, stayed in contraction territory for a second straight month.